diego-coss/along-python-journey/README.md

 # Project Title: along-python-journey

-These are files im using to learn python.
+These are files I'm using to learn python.

 ## Requirements